bigbarin69/bigbarin69/README.md

 I'm Prathik and this is where my journey to a Full Stack Developer begins.

 -  I’m currently learning Next js.
--  I love hardware tech especially PC related.
+-  I love automobiles and hardware tech especially PC related.
--  AIDS engineering student.
+-  Artificial Intelligence & Data Science engineering student.